michaelshiloh/NetworkEverything/schedule.md

 	[tutorial](https://github.com/michaelshiloh/resourcesForClasses#sparkfun-serial-communication-tutorial)

 #### Thursday February 1 9am - 11:40
 - Share your IoT failures and successes
 	- One of you did not mail me his Github link
+- Serial communications
+	- More than one bit on one wire
+	- What about information that isn't numbers?
+		- ASCII encoding
+		- Why do we have ASCII code for digits?
 - `while()` loops
 - `for()` loops
 - arrays
-- Why do we have ASCII code for digits?
 - Arduino/Processing communication examples (File -> Examples -> Communication):
 	- From Processing to Arduino
 		- Dimmer (single number from Processing to Arduino)